Urbo Bankas: History

+Sanctions by China

 On August 13, 2025, China’s Ministry of Commerce announced sanctions against URBO Bankas and Mano Bankas, banning them from engaging in any transactions or cooperation with Chinese individuals or organizations.
 China characterized the move as retaliation for the EU’s sanctions on two regional Chinese banks (Heihe Rural Commercial Bank and Heilongjiang Suifenhe Rural Commercial Bank), which were included in the EU’s July sanctions package targeting entities supporting Russia’s war effort.
 On August 14, 2025, the European Union urged China to revoke the sanctions on URBO Bankas, labelling them as "unjustified and baseless".
 The EU stressed that URBO Bankas has no operations or presence in China, making the sanctions largely symbolic.